404Wolf/csds340-case-study-1/report.typ

 #figure(
   image("images/feature_importance_analysis.png"),
   caption: [The importance of various features.
 The drop off is mostly linear with two outliers.
-For the most part, features are decreasingly "important," with no exceptional strata for importance], )
+For the most part, features are decreasingly "important," with no exceptional strata for importance (i.e that 30% of features have 70% of importance)], )

+Random Forest "importance" scores are relative measures of how often a feature contributes to splits across trees, and importance scores get evened out with a sufficiently large forest.
+L1 regularization on the other hand forcedly tends to remove redundant features that do not provide additional information.
+A feature that is moderately important in random forest importance selection may be removed by L1 regularization because we can still make accurate classifications without it, even if it has "importance" in some splits.

 We also analyzed the Jaccard similarity of the dropped classes themselves, and found that in general about 60-70% of the classes that were dropped by either method were the same (across different C values and \# important features dropped).
 The two methods did have their own classes that they would tend to drop, especially at increasing classes-dropped percentages, that were distinct from each other.

 Ultimately, we decided only to go with l1 regularization for dropping features, because we felt we would already encapsulate low importance values in our actual classifier -- a decision tree classifier.

 We found it interesting that, for logistic regression itself, we saw dramatically successful feature reduction with minimal loss to AUC.
-Performing l1 regularization on our data with $C=20$ removed *12* features while retaining *99.2%* of our AUC (in what seems to be a well-distributed decrease of AUC), for a simple logistic regression classifier.
+Performing L1 regularization on our data with $C=20$ removed *12* features while retaining *99.2%* of our AUC (in what seems to be a well-distributed decrease of AUC), for a simple logistic regression classifier.

-We knew that some words should have no influence on the final output.
-Words like "the," "and," and the like should not really have much influence on whether it is spam or not.
-To try to eliminate "useless" words form consideration we used l1 regularization with our logistic regression model was something we decided to extract for our final classifier.
-This would reduce our risk of overfitting and also help remove redundant or useless features.

 In addition to these approaches, we also found in various tangential research often made use of _TF-IDF_, where you reweight your data such that word frequencies in a given document get amplified if the given word for that document is relatively rare in the dataset and common in that given document @janez_martino.
 We used scicpy's implementation of this to try improving logistic regression -- since, we suspected, it would result in a _more_ linearly separable dataset if we were moving datapoints to the "correct"/more extreme direction.